Speech Separation based on Contrastive Learning and Deep Modularization: Speech Separation by Deep Modularization

+The goal is to use a deep modularization technique to cluster patches or raw speech blocks such that those dominated by a given speaker are clustered together.
+Deep modularization is a technique that integrates a graph clustering objective with a deep neural network (DNN).
+We start by defining a graph $G(V, E)$ where $V = (v_1, v_2, \cdots, v_n)$, with $|V| = n$, is the set of all patches or raw speech blocks generated from a mixed speech signal, as described in the speech pre-processing section.
+The set of edges is $E \subset V \times V$, with $|E| = m$, which connects the generated patches or raw speech blocks (subsequently referred to as "blocks").
+The adjacency matrix of $G$ is denoted as $A$, where $A_{ij} = 1$ if ${v_i, v_j} \in E$, and 0 otherwise.
+The degree of $v_i$ is defined as $d_i = \sum_{j}^{n} A_{ij}$.
+Our objective is to generate a graph partition function $\mathcal{F}: V \rightarrow {1, \cdots, k}$ that splits the set of patches or blocks $V$ into $k$ partitions, where $v_i = {v_j : \mathcal{F}(v_j) = i}$, given the patches or block attributes $\bar{F} \in R^{n \times d}$ learned from the pre-trained model.

+To partition the vertices, we use the statistical approach known as modularity ($Q$) \citep{newman2006finding}.
+Modularity measures the difference between the actual number of edges within partitions and the expected number of edges in equivalent randomized partitions (null networks).
+Formally, modularity is defined as:

+A high value of $Q$ indicates stronger similarity among members of the same partition.
+Therefore, the goal is to maximize $Q$.
+Let $g_i$ represent the community to which vertex $i$ belongs.
+Modularity ($Q$) is derived in \citep{newman2006finding} as:

-where $\delta(g_i,g_j)$ is 1 if vertex $i$ and $j$ belong to the same group and $0$ otherwise. $P_{ij}$ is the expected number of edges between $i$ and $j$ while $A_{ij}$ is the actual number of edges between $i$ and $j$.
-If vertex $i$ and $j$ have degrees $d_i$ and $d_j$ respectively then the expected degree of vertex $i$ can be defined as $\sum_jP_{ij}=d_i$.
-Based on this, vertex $i$ and $j$ are connected with probability $P_{ij}=\frac{d_i d_j}{2m}$ (see \cite{Newman2006}).
-Hence equation 12 is modified to
+where $\delta(g_i, g_j)$ equals 1 if vertices $i$ and $j$ belong to the same partition and 0 otherwise. $P_{ij}$ is the expected number of edges between vertices $i$ and $j$, while $A_{ij}$ is the actual number of edges between them.
+If vertices $i$ and $j$ have degrees $d_i$ and $d_j$, respectively, then the expected degree of vertex $i$ is $\sum_j P_{ij} = d_i$.
+Hence, vertex $i$ and vertex $j$ are connected with probability $P_{ij} = \frac{d_i d_j}{2m}$ \citep{newman2006finding}.
+Consequently, Equation 2 becomes:

-Modularity therefore entails maximizing $Q$.
-The problem of maximizing $Q$ is NP-Hard \cite{Brandes2006}, however by recasting the problem as spectral relaxation, $Q$ can be solved efficiently.
-Let $S \in (0,1)^{N\times K}$ be a cluster assignment matrix such that $S_{ij}=1$ if node $i$ belong to cluster $j$ and 0 otherwise.
-The modularity matrix $B$ is defined as $A-\frac{dd^{T}}{2m}$, hence modularity $Q$ can now be defined as

-By relaxing $S\in R^{N\times K}$ the optimal $S$ that maximizes $Q$ is the top $k$ eigenvectors of matrix $B$.
-A number of algorithms working on graph structure have been proposed to solve equation 14 efficiently(see \cite{Newman2006}).
-Our approach however is to exploit the node features $\bar{F} \in R^{n\times d}$ learned by contrastive learning and deep learning technique to establish optimal $S$ that maximizes equation 14.
-Given $\bar{F}$ the matrix of node (frames) established by contrastive learning, we compute cluster assignment of node using MLP with softmax on the output layers.
-This maps each node feature $\bar{f}_i \in \bar{F}$ into the $i$ row of the cluster assignment matrix $S$.
-To optimize the assignment $S$ we use the loss function in equation 15 \cite{Tsitsulin2020}.
-The right side of equation 15 is composed of two factors i.e., the modularity and the collapse regularization.
-Collapse regularization is crucial to avoid $S$ generating trivial clusters.
-Further, it has been demonstrated in \cite{Tsitsulin2020} that the loss function in equation 15 maintains consistency of community detection as the number of nodes grows.